Author: Arlis ALIKAJ

 Meanwhile, as a result of the works at that time, when an army of workers and heavy machinery was working on the HEC construction infrastructure, the bridge that connects several neighborhoods of Togëz village with the road to Librazhd was damaged.
 Many residents complain and fear for the safety of their children's health, when they go to school or for themselves and their daily chores, while they say that there has been no adjustment by the company except for partial repairs.

-"They have cracked our houses and damaged our bridge, as we fear when we pass by every day.
-Our houses were damaged by the mines thrown when they opened tunnels.
-Only a few village workers, who had conversations with the Greek supervisors, received money, from 100 to 300 thousand old lek.
-To the rest of us, they lied to us and did not give us money for the houses.
-We obliged, painted and repaired them ourselves.
-Every time summer comes, we as a village will go to the municipality and fight with the mayor about the water they put in our pipes.
-One comes, one does not come, one leaves a channel, one does not leave a channel, this is the biggest problem we have, water.
-They put him in the tunnel", - says the farmer of the area, Shyqyri Çota.
+" They have cracked our houses and damaged our bridge, we are so afraid when we pass by every day.
+From the mines they laid, when they opened tunnels, they damaged our houses.
+Only a few workers from the village, who had a conversation with the Greek supervisors, received money, from 100 to 300 thousand old lek.
+The rest of us were lied to and did not receive any lek for our houses.
+We were forced to, we painted and repaired them ourselves.
+Every time summer comes, we as a village will go to the municipality and fight with the mayor about the water that they have put in our pipes.
+Some come, some don't come, some leave the canal, some don't leave the canal, this is the biggest problem we have, the water.
+They put it in the tunnel", - says the farmer of the area, Shyqyri Çota.

 Environmental organizations: Construction of HPPs, without studying the future consequences